Practicing law means more than just graduating law school. Our attorneys sharpen their trial skills and substantive

 Turn to the trusted attorneys at Robinson & Henry for any contractor dispute.
 Whether you seek a settlement or litigation, we have the experience, knowledge, and skills to help resolve your problem.

 Dishonest contractors will take advantage of you and other homeowners.
 We are willing and able to help.

-With three offices throughout Colorado, more than 40 attorneys and 40 team members, Robinson & Henry has the size and strength to fight for you.
-In 2017, the Denver Business Journal named Robinson & Henry one of the fastest growing privately-held companies in Colorado and one of the 50 largest law firms in metro Denver.
+With three offices throughout Colorado, more than 40 attorneys, and 40 team members, Robinson & Henry has the size and strength to fight for you.
+In 2017, the Denver Business Journal named Robinson & Henry as one of the Fastest Growing Private Firms in Colorado and one of the 50 Largest Law Firms in the Denver Metro area.

 ERICA L. BERTINIAttorney